4 Tips for a Perfect Exterior Paint Job

 Is exterior painting on your 2019 spring to-do list?

 There’s plenty of incentive to do the job right: By following simple correct procedures, you’ll help ensure that your paint job will not only look more attractive but also last much longer, so you won’t have to re-paint anytime soon.

 Prepare The Surface Properly.
 A professional-looking paint job always begins with good surface preparation.
 The surface should be clean and sound, free of dirt, mildew, and loose, flaking, or peeling paint.
-Areas that are bare – because they are unpainted or because the paint has worn off – should be primed with a top quality exterior primer before they are painted.
+Areas that are bare – because they are unpainted or because the paint has worn off should be primed with a top quality exterior primer before paint is applied.

 Use Quality Brushes and Rollers.
 Quality tools and accessories make the painting more effortless and apply a thicker, more uniform coat of paint, which in turn enhances its durability.
 If you choose to speed your work by using power washing and spray equipment, be sure to follow the manufacturer’s recommendations.

 Apply a Quality Paint.
 The highest quality paints should adhere better, are far more flexible (to withstand expansion, contraction, or other movements in the exterior), and contain special additives to resist mould and mildew formation.
 That makes them much more durable than ordinary paints.
 In most cases, the best choice is a top quality 100% acrylic latex paint.

 Ideal Painting weather conditions.
 It’s best to do exterior painting in mild weather, ideally when the temperature is between 60 and 85 degrees F., with little or no wind.
 Paints form the most protective coating in this type of weather.